 Talk to an NRC inspector on-site or call or write to the nearest NRC Regional Office in your geographical area (see map below).
-If you call the NRC's tollfree SAFETY HOTLINE during normal business hours, your call will automatically be directed to the NRC Regional Office for your geographical area.
-If you call after normal business hours, or if your call can't be answered during normal business hours by the regional staff, your call will be directed to the NRC's Headquarters Operations Center, which is manned 24 hours a day.
-Calls to the Headquarters Operations Center are recorded.
-You can also e-mail safety concerns to NRC.Allegation@nrc.gov.
+If you call the NRC's toll-free SAFETY HOTLINE during normal business hours, your call will automatically be directed to the NRC Regional Office for your geographical area.
+If you call after normal business hours, your call will be directed to the NRC's Headquarters Operations Center, which is manned 24 hours a day.
+You can also e-mail safety concerns to allegation@nrc.gov.